deckgo/deckdeckgo/webcomponents/highlight-code/README.md

 It is developed with [Stencil](https://stenciljs.com) and use [Prism.js](https://prismjs.com) from [Lea Verou](http://lea.verou.me) and [James DiGioia](https://twitter.com/jamesdigioia) for the highlighting itself.

+Furthermore, the design inspiration comes from the amazing [carbon](https://carbon.now.sh), a tool to create and share beautiful images of your source code.

 ## Table of contents

 - [Getting Started](#getting-started)